How we write and publish

 Roles & cadence

 Exec owns initiating each blog.
 Pick the next topic from the agreed list and follow the workflow.
 No need to wait for approval to start.
-Rachel reviews async via Google Docs comments.
+Rachel reviews async via Google Docs comments, then approves the finished post in the Service Admin Blog Review Queue.
 No meetings unless major direction change.
 Cadence: 2 posts per month, first and third Tuesday.
 Start a week ahead of each date.

 Documents & tools.